abrenneke/rivet-plugin-fs/README.md

    To develop locally, you have two options:

-   - After each change to your compiled bundled, copy your bundled files into the above directory, and restart Rivet
+   - After each change to your compiled bundled, copy your bundled files into the above directory, and restart Rivet.
    - Turn the above plugin directory into your main plugin development directory, and do all your development from that directory.
 Restart Rivet after each change.